The story of our house from the beginning: learn how the house behind the lifestyle blog, On Sutton Place, became a home, one DIY project at a time.

 We’ve painted every room in the house, most more than once.
 Every room is decorated with family heirlooms and things we love.
-This house tells the story of our family and I think that is what I am most proud of.
+This house tells the story of our family, and I think that is what I am most proud of.

-When we bought this house, I felt like I was visiting someplace and I just wanted to go home.
-It wasn’t until we began to slowly make changes and improvements that it started to feel like mine.
+When we bought this house, I felt like I was a visitor, and I just wanted to go home.
+It wasn’t until we began to slowly make changes and improvements that it started to feel like ours.
 Now I can’t imagine living anyplace else.

 Now that I’m self-employed, after years of leaving here every day, I can stay home.
 To say I am thankful is an understatement.
 This house has become so much more than just a place to live.
 It’s really become my whole life.
 Focusing my blog around my home has been life-changing.
-The two together saved me from a crippling case of empty nest syndrome and for that I will be forever grateful.
+The two together saved me from a terrible case of empty nest syndrome, and for that I will be forever grateful.

 This house is many things.
 It holds our memories, both good and bad.
 Most importantly, it’s a safe place for my family.
 At the end of the day, this is where we return.
 It’s where my heart lives.